If you’re like me, you love the beginning of a new year…so much possibility lies ahead.

-One of the major interests in my life is learning from high achievers and what they do in their personal and professional lives.
-Then I try to apply those best practices in my life as a husband, father, and social worker.
+I love learning about what works (and doesn’t work) for high achievers.
+Then I try to apply their best practices in my life as a husband, father, and social worker.

-Michael Hyatt is an author and blogger with an über popular course 5 Days To Your Best Year Ever.
-In Hyatt’s short e-book Achieve What Matters In 2017, he interviews and shares strategies that high achievers and influencers in different industries use in their lives.
+Michael Hyatt is a New York Times best selling author and blogger with an über popular course 5 Days To Your Best Year Ever.
+In Hyatt’s short e-book Achieve What Matters In 2018, he interviews and shares strategies that high achievers and influencers in different industries use in their lives.

 You ready?
 Let’s do this.